openchair

 • Cluster-aware static chips: owner sees marketing / client-relations / team-ops / growth; staff sees consultation / skill-development / client-experience / productivity.
 Rotates daily.

-• Personalised follow-ups: each Concierge reply ends with two suggested follow-ups; reopening a session re-surfaces them.
+• Personalised follow-ups: each Assistant reply ends with two suggested follow-ups; reopening a session re-surfaces them.

 Mobile parity